-In the Council of the European Union, government ministers from each EU country meet to discuss, amend, and adopt laws, and coordinate policies.
-It is also is known informally as the EU Council.
+In the Council of the European Union, government ministers from each EU country meet to discuss, amend, adopt laws, and coordinate policies.
+It is also known informally as the EU Council.

 The Council of the European Union defines the EU’s overall political direction and priorities.
 It is NOT one of the EU’s legislating institutions, so it does not negotiate or adopt EU laws.

 Instead, it sets the EU’s policy agenda, traditionally by adopting “conclusions” during European Council meetings which identify issues of concern and actions to take.

 The ministers have the authority to commit their governments to the actions agreed on in the meetings.
 Together with the European Parliament, the Council is the main decision-making body of the EU.

 The Council of the European Union should not be confused with:

 - European Council: quarterly summits, where EU leaders meet to set the broad direction of EU policymaking